Last updated on September 23rd, 2024 at 07:53 am

 How does collectivist culture differ from individualistic culture?

-Collectivist culture prioritises the needs of the group, while individualistic culture emphasizes personal goals and independence.
+Collectivist culture values the needs of the group, while individualistic culture emphasizes personal goals and independence.

 What role does loyalty play in a collectivist culture?

-Loyalty is highly valued in collectivist societies, as individuals prioritise the well-being and interests of the group over personal gain.
+Loyalty is highly valued in collectivist societies, as individuals value the the well-being and interests of the group over personal gain.

 How does a collectivist culture encourage cohesion?